itchono/Comrade/src/cosmo/README.md

 ## Function Parameters
-Every program needs to start with a list of function parameters
+A Cosmo program can take in arguments, if the below header is provided at the start of the program.
 ```
-[x,y,z]
+[x, y, z]
 ```
-Make sure there are no spaces the between the values.
-All lists in Cosmo do not have spaces seperating the values.
-Cosmo is very space sensitive.

-Important: All Cosmo scripts must include this section and will not run without it.
 In subsequent examples, _we will however omit this for the sake of simplicity_.

 ## Basic Math